hail-is/hail/hail/python/hailtop/batch/docs/api.rst

 A :class:`.BatchPoolExecutor` provides roughly the same interface as the Python standard library's :class:`.concurrent.futures.Executor`.
-It facilitates executing arbitrary python functions in the cloud.
+It facilitates executing arbitrary Python functions in the cloud.

 .. autosummary::
     :toctree: api/batch_pool_executor/